 What’s Edie Up To?

-For the past several years Edie has shifted her attention to writing fiction and, to a lesser extent, creative nonfiction — writing two novels (Raju and Deborah) — and several short stories, as well as a nonfiction article and a short piece of creative nonfiction.
+For the past several years Edie has also begun writing fiction and, to a lesser extent, creative nonfiction — writing two novels (Raju and Deborah) — and several short stories, as well as a nonfiction article and a short piece of creative nonfiction.
 In 2014 she placed in the Writer’s Digest “Magazine and Feature Articles” category for her story “Kachidoki Maru” about a mysterious Japanese ghost ship, and was awarded first place in “Slippery Elm’s” creative writing contest for her short story “Singing Grass.”
-More recently she was delighted to win 2nd place from Neoglyphic Entertainment for her short story “Night Insects,” about a young man named Raju who joins the Philippine resistance during World War II.
-This short story — Night Insects — was adapted from one chapter in Edie’s full-length historical novel, Raju.
+She also won 2nd place from Neoglyphic Entertainment for her short story “Night Insects,” about a young guerrilla fighter named Raju who joins the Philippine resistance during World War II.
+This short story was adapted from one chapter in Edie’s full-length historical novel, The Silent Soldier.
+Night Insects was published by Neoglyphic Entertainment in an anthology entitled Threads, which is currently available from Amazon.